pdfclown/pdfclown-common/docs/coding.md

     - **containing internal testing harness functionality**: `mainCodePackage '.__test' ('.' subPackage)*`

-      Internal testing harness functionality is every piece of code (utilities, models, shared mocks, etc.) which is intended for reuse within the current testing suite.
+      Internal testing harness functionality is every piece of code (utilities, models, shared mocks, ...) which is intended for reuse within the current testing suite.
 SHALL be prefixed by double underscore (to avoid ambiguities with `*.test` packages containing public testing harness functionality — see next item).

       Example:
       <pre>